-Usually open-source project already have test framework installed, and already have tests.
-Depending on the project it might be phpunit, codecept, jasmine, jest, junit or any other.
+Usually, the open-source project already has a test framework installed, and already has tests.
+Depending on the project it might be PHPUnit, codecept, jasmine, jest, JUnit, or any other.
 As a first step create a failing test, which reproduces the issue you want to fix.
-It is a important step, so the maintainer of the project can reproduce the issue, and see if your fix is appropriate, and last but not least the test ensures that the changes made later would not break your fix.
+It is an important step, so the maintainer of the project can reproduce the issue, and see if your fix is appropriate and last but not least the test ensures that the changes made later would not break your fix.

 Fix the issue, make your test pass, but run all the tests before creating the pull request and make sure they all pass.

 When the changes are done, the tests pass, commit, and push your changes to your fork.
 Create a pull request to the original repository, to let the maintainer know, you fixed the issue and want to contribute.